Trepan-Debuggers/remake/docs/debugger/commands.rst

 Following *gdb* and the other trepanning debuggers, we classify commands into categories.
-Note though that some commands, like `quit`, and `restart`, are in different categories and some categories are new, like `set`, `show`, and `info`.
+Note though that some commands, like `quit`, and `run`, are in different categories and some categories are new, like `set`, `show`, and `info`.

 .. toctree::